 Extract the overgrown plant with the soil and use your fingers to split the main plant into several small bunches.
 Now, position the new plant in the centre and cover the roots with more soil.
 Gently tap the inner cup on the table to compact the soil and eliminate air pockets (use a cloth to ensure the glass is not damaged).
 Repeat the same method for the other plants you split.
 You can see more detailed instructions here.

 Brown tips: There are several reasons why the tips of the fronds turn brown.
 They may be the result of too much fertiliser or not enough moisture.
 It may also relate to the plant’s position.
 Make sure that you position the plant in a warm place with lots of natural light, but not exposed to direct sunlight.
-Spray your Palm occasionally with demineralised water.
+Use a mister to spray your Palm occasionally with demineralised water.
 From time to time fronds will dry naturally and can be cut from the bottom using a pair of scissors.

 Scale insects: Most species of scale develop a waxy covering on the fronds.
 Look out for withered and yellowing leaves or honeydew residue, which means that the plant may also be exposed to a mouldy fungus.